elonbing/media-tool-kit/plugins/centered-object__video/readme.md

 # centered-object__video
-This is a template for placing an object (video, image, svg) in the middle of a video.
+This places an object (video, image, svg) in the middle of a video.
 There is a setting that also allows the user to change the background color.

+✋👽 ✋

 ## Example Usage